-We anticipate that the next valuation we perform for Marin CCD will be a full valuation with a measurement date of June 30, 2021 which will be used for the fiscal year ending June 30, 2022.
+We anticipate that the next valuation we perform for Marin CCD will be a roll-forward valuation with a measurement date of June 30, 2022 which will be used for the fiscal year ending June 30, 2023.
+Please let us know if Marin CCD would like to discuss whether another full valuation would be preferable based on any of the examples listed above.